algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 As we can see, the maximum voltage (charging voltage) is 4.2V and the voltage can drop down until 2.75V MAXIMUM before its cut-off according to the documentation provided.
 Also, the SportShield is a low-consumption device, and will follow a 0.015C discharge for basic sleep mode (The 'C' unit means that the discharge flux it about C times the full capacity of the battery per hour.
 In our case 0.1C corresponds to 1100mAh*0.015C = 16.5 mA[^16] of discharge).

-Furthermore, as the temperature would be quite low, around 41°F to 23°F (as it is mainly for skis and snowboards), the discharge should avoid to eceed 80% of the total capacity.
-We finally get a minimum voltage (if the battery is in a cold environement) of 3.4V corresponding to a 0%.
+Furthermore, as the temperature would be quite low, around 41°F to 23°F (as it is mainly for skis and snowboards), the discharge should avoid to exceed 80% of the total capacity.
+We finally get a minimum voltage (if the battery is in a cold environment) of 3.4V corresponding to a 0%.
 Also, we will used some standard curves of discharge to evaluate the current battery capacity based on the voltage we can get from the board itself (included function).

-Nowing that, all these values and decisions are really subjective and need to be defined precisely after a bunch of tests with the final hardware, in the real conditions.
-That's why we'll put these values without considering more than the assomptions above, cause with our current hardware, any measurement could be accurate.
+Knowing that, all these values and decisions are really subjective and need to be defined precisely after a bunch of tests with the final hardware, in the real conditions.
+That's why we'll put these values without considering more than the assumptions above, cause with our current hardware, any measurement could be accurate.

 ## Detection of a theft

 When we received the project, the current idea was to split a detected movement into 3 categories : noise, small and big movements.

 However, they admitted that a smooth and slow theft could stay undetected.
-That's why we decided to just differenciate noise and movement, and to look at the duration of the movement more than the intensity.
-This way, a short shock, wich can happens won't be detected as a theft while any movement lasting more than 1 second is detected as a theft, and in any case, any movement trigger a small alarm for 1 second, as a dissuasion.
-However the GPRS signal to get a notification on the app will be received only when an real theft is detected.
+That's why we decided to just differentiate noise and movement, and to look at the duration of the movement more than the intensity.
+This way, a short shock, which can happens won't be detected as a theft while any movement lasting more than 1 second is detected as a theft, and in any case, any movement trigger a small alarm for 1 second, as a dissuasion.
+However the GPRS[^17] signal to get a notification on the app will be received only when an real theft is detected.

 ## Detection of the wake-up movement